BlueManedHawk/splashtext/README.md

 ## Installing

 Use the makefile to build and install the program.
-You will need a C11 compatible libc and compatibility with POSIX, the Filesystem Hierarchy Standard, and the XDG home directory system.
+You will need a C11 compatible libc and compatibility with POSIX and the Filesystem Hierarchy Standard.
+You'll also need `gzip` installed on your system.
 I will be happy to port Splash Text to any _open_ and _actively maintained_ systems.  __Ports to obsolete or malicious systems will not be considered__.
 Eventually, i do want to get packages available so that one needn't use the makefile.

 ## Usage